Professor Randy Lewis

 computing with qubits

 Would some quantum field theory calculations be done most naturally on a quantum computer?
-Options are being explored with collaborators at Waterloo's Institute for Quantum Computing and also with students at York.
+Options are being explored with collaborators at Waterloo's Institute for Quantum Computing and also with students and colleagues at York.

 related publications (inspireHEP)